openebs/openebs/e2e/terraform/README.md

 ```

 - Run the command `terraform init` to initialize `terraform`.
-- Run the command `terraform plan` from the directory where the generated terraform file(.tf) is placed.
+- Run the command `terraform plan` from the directory where the generated terraform file (.tf) is placed.
-- `terraform` outputs a chuck of JSON data containing the changes that would be applied on AWS.
+- `terraform` outputs a chunk of JSON data containing changes that would be applied on AWS.
-- `terraform plan` command also verifies your terraform files(.tf) and outputs any errors that it encountered.
+- `terraform plan` command verifies your terraform files (.tf) and outputs any errors that it encountered.
 - Fix these errors and re-verify with `terraform plan` before running the `terraform apply` command.
-- Run the command `terraform apply` to initiate the creation of the infrastructure.
+- Run the command `terraform apply` to initiate creation of the infrastructure.

-## SSH To The Master Node
+## SSH to the Master Node

-- From your workstation run the below command to connect to the EC2 instance running the Kubernetes Master.
+- From your workstation, run the following command to connect to the EC2 instance running the Kubernetes Master.

 ```
 $ ./oebs-cloud.sh --ssh-aws-ec2